47degrees/hood/README.md

   - **keyColumnName**: Column name to distinct each benchmark on the comparison.
 By default: `Benchmark`.
   - **compareColumnName**: Column name of the column to compare (the values must to be a `Double`).
 By default: `Score`.
   - **thresholdColumnName**: Column name to get the threshold per benchmark.
 By default: `Score Error (99.9%)`.
-  - **threshold**: Maximum differentiation for negative result.
+  - **generalThreshold**: Common threshold to all benchmarks overriding the value coming from `thresholdColumnName`.
 Optional.
+  - **benchmarkThreshold**: `Map` with a custom threshold per benchmark key overriding the value coming from `thresholdColumnName` or `generalThreshold`.
+Optional.
   - **include**: Regular expression to include only the benchmarks with a matching key.
 Optional.
   - **exclude**: Regular expression to exclude the benchmarks using its key.
 Optional.

- The `include/exclude` feature use the cleaned key from benchmarks.
+ The `include/exclude` feature and `benchmarkThreshold` param use the cleaned key from benchmarks.
  This means the key for `hood.comparing` will be `Comparing` with the capitalization.

  The `compareBenchmarksCI` task also needs an extra parameter, **token**, the `Github` access token.